pulumi/pulumi/sdk/go/common/resource/plugin/provider-implementers-guide.md

 provider's state.
 Each function has a unique token, optionally accepts an input object, and optionally produces an output object.
 The data passed to and returned from a function must not be [unknown](#unknowns) or [secret](#secrets), and must not [refer to resources](#resource-references).
-Note that a special exception to these rules is made for component resource methods, which may accept values of any type, and are provided with a connection to the Pulumi engine.
+Note that an exception to these rules is made for component resource methods, which may accept values of any type, and are provided with a connection to the Pulumi engine.

 ### Data Exchange Types